This post may contain affiliate links. Please read our disclosure policy.

-- Next, move onto the rest of the tying process (past just making the X).
+- Next, move on to the rest of the tying process (past just making the X).

 Yes, they will get frustrated…that is a given.
 Don’t panic if they don’t pick it up quickly because every child is different.
-Three out of our four kids became frustrated when learning, but with a little encouragement, they caught on.
+Three out of our four kids became frustrated when learning, but with a little encouragement, they catch on.

 I know that each child is different (some kids want to practice for two minutes a day… while others can master this new skill in 30 minutes) so just be patient and helpful.
 It took all of our kids about a week.

 They were so proud of themselves (our kids had me take a video of them tying their shoelaces to send it to their Dad at work and to their grandparents.)
-Remember that when you want to jump in and tie it for them, when you are in a rush, or you see your child struggling, that you need to STOP doing that for your kids.
+Remember that when you want to jump in and tie it for them, when you are in a rush, or you see your child struggling, you need to STOP doing that for your kids.

 From a teacher’s perspective – these things take away so much classroom time.
 If I had a penny for each shoelace that I tied when I taught…I would be RICH!! 😉